The Frankenstein That Created a Monster – Painting

 By Ken Zurski

-This was not unusual at the time.
+A visit to the Great Falls, especially by a painter was not unusual at the time.
 Plenty of artisans found the vastness of the Falls a great challenge.
 They would sit for hours and attempt to recreate its beauty either on canvas, paper or wood engravings.
 Many realized a single rectangle was too confining.
 They tried long strip paintings, panoramas, curved cycloramas and three dimensional dioramas, anything to replicate what it was like to see the Falls in person.
-The paintings were big, bold and very popular.

 Frankenstein was a natural artist.
 He came from a family of painters who migrated from Germany to New York City when Godfrey was just 11.
 Already a prodigy, Godfrey began designing signs for money which turned into his own full-fledged sign-making business at the age of 13.
 At nineteen, he opened a portrait studio in Cincinnati.
 Two years later he was the first president of that city’s Academy of Fine Arts.